Jiwaji University

-Jiwaji University (JU) is a public affiliating university in Gwalior, Madhya Pradesh, India.
-The name comes from Jivajirao Scindia of Gwalior.
+Jiwaji University (JU) is a public collegiate university in Gwalior, Madhya Pradesh, India, previously known as Gwalior University.
+The name comes from Sir Jiwaijirao Scindia, The Maratha Ruler of Gwalior.
 The university was established on 23 May 1964 and Sarvepalli Radhakrishnan, the President of India, laid the foundation stone of the campus on 11 December 1964.
 It is fully accredited by the Government of India.

 History

 The university started its post-graduate teaching and research from the session 1966–67 with the establishment of Schools of Studies (SOS) in Botany and Zoology.
 The Schools of Studies in Physics, Chemistry and Ancient History, Culture and Archaeology were started from the session 1969–70.
 The School of Studies in Economics and Mathematics came into existence in 1978–79.

 The School of Studies in Commerce started in 1980–81 and that of Biochemistry from the session 1986-87.
 The School of Studies in Computer Science, Engineering & Applications started from the session 1995–96 and running MCA and BCA courses.
 Established in 2000, the Institute of Engineering Jiwaji University is Jiwaji and Rajeev Gandhi Technical University affiliated college of Engineering.